 - Speak to your provider about your medication

 - Attempt to sleep as much as possible

 - Make sure you have a driver after surgery

 Hip replacement surgery procedure

-When your surgeon and the rest of the surgical team are ready, you’ll be taken to the operating room.
-There you’ll be given anesthesia.
-The anesthesia will help you sleep through your hip replacement surgery, or it will make you numb from the waist down.
-Then an incision is made, giving the surgeon access to your hip joint.
-The damaged ball is removed, and the socket is prepared to hold the prosthesis.
-After the new joint is in place, the incision is closed with a special surgical glue.
+You will be brought to the operating room once your surgeon and surgical team are ready.
+The anesthesia given will help you sleep through your hip replacement surgery.
+In the surgery, an incision is made, which allows your surgeon to access the hip joint.
+The damaged hip is removed, and the socket is prepared to hold the prosthesis.
+With the new joint in place, the incision is closed with a specific surgical glue.